• Skip to primary navigation

 Notes

-Storage: I suggest storing this recipe in the fridge in an air tight container for up to 5 days.
+Storage: I suggest storing this recipe in the fridge in an airtight container for up to 5 days.
 Be sure it is sealed so it does not dry out!

 Nutrition: The nutrition listed below is just an estimate and cannot be guaranteed.
+It is based on 16 servings.

 Servings: This recipe will make approximately 12-16 slices of cake.